brankindesign/SimpleCheckIn/README.md

 Front end built on Zurb's Foundation so it will work for any screen size and jQuery for handling form data and visuals.

 You can install it on a server or run it on a local machine using a LAMP, MAMP or WAMP stack.
-*Will be adding the SQL structure file soon*

 ***
 ### To Do